 Violent attacks of coughing that bring up only a small amount of mucus

 When to Call Your Doctor About Pneumonia

-Call your doctor if you notice any of the symptoms of pneumonia.
-In many instances, you will need immediate treatment to recover and avoid complications.
-In addition, call your doctor if:
+Call your doctor if you have any of the symptoms of pneumonia.
+Most of the time, you will need immediate treatment to get better and avoid complications.
+Also call your doctor if:

 Your sharp chest pain does not get better.

 Your fingernails, toenails, or skin become dark or turn bluish.

 You cough up blood.